“Partituras del Balsas” CD-ROM Release

 Because these pieces were in most cases learned by ear and not from written music.
 The disc contains not only files for readers to print their scores, but also electronic documents so that those who prefer it can learn by ear.
 This is a measure of respect for an important way in which this music has been preserved.

-The production of this CD-ROM “was urgent for the number of years and efforts it has combined,” said the Secretary of Culture of the State of Guerrero Mauricio Leyva, who authorized its production and the delivery ceremony, which coincides with the eleventh anniversary of the death of maestro Juan Reynoso Portillo, a violinist from the region who received the National Prize for Science and the Arts in 1997.
+The production of this CD-ROM “was urgent for the number of years and efforts it has combined,” said the Secretary of Culture of the State of Guerrero Mauricio Leyva, who authorized its production and the delivery ceremony, which coincided with the eleventh anniversary of the death of maestro Juan Reynoso Portillo, a violinist from the region who received the National Prize for Science and the Arts in 1997.

-Paul Anastasio, an American violinist who transcribed the sones, gustos, pasodobles, valses and other styles included in the CD-ROM, spent a decade studying music with Juan Reynoso and other musicians from the Balsas River Basin.
+Paul Anastasio, an American violinist, who transcribed the sones, gustos, pasodobles, valses and other styles included in the CD-ROM, spent a decade studying music with Juan Reynoso and other musicians from the Balsas River Basin.
 Drawing from his extensive collection of recordings and transcriptions, he is actively continuing his work in the United States.

-Anastasio, who defines himself as a link that transmits the legacy of past generations to young people, says, “When I heard the music of Tierra Caliente del Balsas, I knew right away that it was an extremely important style, so I spent more than 20 years doing everything in my power to preserve this remarkable sound.
+Anastasio defines himself as a link that transmits the legacy of past generations to young people: “When I heard the music of Tierra Caliente del Balsas, I knew right away that it was an extremely important style, so I spent more than 20 years doing everything in my power to preserve this remarkable sound.
 I was fortunate to have had the opportunity to study for ten years with Juan Reynoso and another dozen traditional violinists.
 I recorded 3,000 hours of my classes with them in digital audio and video and transcribed over 800 pieces.
-Now, eleven years after Juan Reynoso died, we see a revival of interest in traditional music in the region and, putting my work at the disposal of today’s players, I feel that I am a link — and not the last link — in a chain that keeps going.”
+Now, 14 years after Juan Reynoso died, we see a revival of interest in traditional music in the region and, putting my work at the disposal of today’s players, I feel that I am a link — and not the last link — in a chain that keeps going.”

 We proudly present the CD-ROM with a selection of 150 of these transcriptions as a sample of the various musical styles that comprise the traditional music of Tierra Caliente.
 One hundred of these pieces are arranged for three violins.